gtrufitt/dear-evelina/site/content/auctions/_index.md

 picture = "/img/Screen Shot 2020-02-15 at 18.17.31.png"
 url = ""
 [[auctions]]
 description = "Can you hold your nerve and escape in time?
-Paralysis  Escape Room, Hanley.
+Paralysis  Escape Room, Hanley (Stoke on Trent).
 Voucher for 5 players" lotnumber = 4 name = "£80 HORROR ESCAPE ROOM voucher" picture = "/img/4.png"